Skip to main content

 Product Explanation

 For default CMake presets, the products are located in out/<os>-<architecture>-<mode>.
-CherryGrove is monolithic, i.e. everything is in the CherryGrove executable, but except for:
+CherryGrove is monolithic, i.e. all of the code is located in the CherryGrove executable.

-Copying assets, shaders and CherryGrove executable to another place and they should just work.
+Copying assets and CherryGrove executable to another place and they should just work.

 note